mojaloop/documentation/discussions/workbench.md

 In general, we reached a consensus around the following:
 - any OSS Lab effort should be focused with a specific end user in mind
-- focus further out on the mojaloop spokes (DFSPs, Fintechs)
+- Our focus should be further out on the mojaloop spokes (DFSPs, Fintechs, 3rd Party app providers)

 ### MIFOS
 - Already extensive work done here with Finteract system, which provides out-of-the-box solution for Mojaloop enabled DFSPs
 - working on open api implementations

+[todo: add to this from slides etc?]

 ### GSMA
 - Have mobile money api, would like to see end to end solution with fintechs/DFSPs talking over a mojaloop switch
 - The GSMA Lab has a very wide scope, Mojaloop is just one piece of this
 - One main goal is the mobile money API- pushing for default standard for 3rd party integration into mobile money
 - where does Mojaloop sit?
-	- could be one of the branches that the lab will be working on
+	- Is one of the branches that the GSMA Lab will be working on
 	- Where can GSMA add the most value to Mojaloop?
-		- serve a need from the market to get the most impact
+		- Serve a need from the market to get the most impact
-    - see a end-to-end prototype of the MM API talking over a Mojaloop switch
+    - See a end-to-end prototype of the MM API talking over a Mojaloop switch

 ### ModusBox
 - More on the systems integrator perspective.
 Building a bunch of tools already to ease the development and onboarding process for switches and DFSPs
 - Have open sourced the Mojaloop JS SDK
-- Interested in showing how the engine works to build confidence in business parters/customers
+- Interested in showing 'how the engine works' to build confidence in business parters/customers
+- Also interested (especially in WOCCU case) as a Mojaloop lab as a place for Fintechs to learn and test concepts on top of Mojaloop Switches
+  - Once this is connected, the interesting use cases will start to develop beyond tranfers from A to B
+  - MFIs (especially small-medium) don't have much capacity for experimentation or developing new business cases, but these cases can be driven from fintechs first
+- How can we assist orgs. who have little-to-no technical capability to become confident with Mojaloop?
+  - A technical lab environment won't do much in this case
+  - Can we demonstrate Mojaloop over a spreadsheet?
+Everyone can undertand spreadsheets.

 ## Questions